Methodology · Last updated June 8, 2026

 Where the model is weaker, stated plainly.

-A calibrated probability is still wrong sometimes — that is the definition.
+A calibrated probability is still wrong sometimes — that's the definition.
 Below, the contexts where it is wrong more often than average.

 01